 Ecology is a branch of biology concerned with understanding how organisms relate with each other and their environment.
-This branch of biology mainly deals with the relationships between the organisms, their relationships among each other, their relationships towards the shared resources, their relationships with the space they share, and even their relationships with the non-living aspects in the environment.
+It mainly deals with the relationships between the organisms.
+It can be towards each other, shared resources, or even the non-living aspects of the environment.

 Types of Ecology

 Some of the main types of ecology include;

 1. Microbial Ecology